rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

 };
 ```

-Ok, let's continue with our configuration.
+OK, let's continue with our configuration.

 The next step is configuring **host** Segment Registers.